 Prerequisite: READ 980 and ENGL 976 or eligibility for ENGL 010 as determined by the Crafton Hills College assessment process.

-Offered: (Fa,Sp,Sm).
+Lecture: Minimum 64 hours per semester.
 Applicable: Associate Degree Applicable.

 ENGL 062 - English Grammar, Usage, and Mechanics (3.00)

 An in-depth, non-compositional, refresher course for students with intact writing skills which includes a comprehensive review of the basic components and rules of Standard English grammar, syntax, punctuation, usage, and general mechanics.
 ENGL 062 includes the logical study of the parts of speech, sentence patterns, sentence construction, and sentence errors.